danielikechukwu/NgRx-in-Angular17/README.md

 If we observe the images above, you will notice that the Cutlass was not added but on the second image it was created.

-NB: Delete current product from the angular-in-memory-web-api has not being implemented.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.